Table of Contents

 - NAITDASE – Need, Attention, Interest, Trust, Desire, Action, Satisfaction, Evaluation

-Sometimes, you will need to create different lifecycle funnels for different customer personas.
-The best way to approach this is by starting with your primary customer persona or the most familiar persona.
+Sometimes, you will need to create different lifecycle funnels for customer personas.
+The best way to approach this is by starting with your primary customer or the most familiar persona.

 Define the metrics